allanjeng/Cognitive-Documentation/Content/en-us/Academic-Knowledge/SimilarityMethod.md

 # Similarity Method

-The **similarity** REST API is used to calculate used to return a floating point value based on 2 text inputs.
+The **similarity** REST API is used to calculate a floating point value based on 2 text inputs.

 **REST endpoint:**